 Tosha Joseph Francis, Office Manager.
 Tosha is responsible for the day-to-day smooth operation and management of the DC Appleseed office, including financial, personnel and facilities management.
 She is also responsible for providing administrative leadership and acts as liaison between the office and the Board of Directors.
 She makes it possible for the DC Appleseed team to function efficiently.
 Tosha has more than 18 years of professional experience in office administration with an emphasis on human resources, employee relations, recruiting, personnel development, and team building.
 She graduated from high school in the D.C. area, and has attended numerous computer, desktopping, and administrative training programs.
 Tosha is also an enthusiastic extreme couponer; she will go above and beyond to save a buck.

-Amber Morley Rieke, Policy Analyst.
-Amber provides research and analysis on an array of issues including HIV/AIDS, child health, end of life care, education and workforce development.
+Amber Rieke, Project Director.
+Amber provides research and analysis on an array of issues including HIV/AIDS, children’s health, end-of-life care, and education.
 Prior to joining DC Appleseed in 2014, Amber conducted research related to the healthcare system at The George Washington University’s School of Public Health.
-Amber previously worked in California as an AmeriCorps volunteer teaching in a public school in Oakland and as the client services coordinator at a community clinic in San Francisco.
+Amber previously worked in California as an AmeriCorps volunteer teaching in a public school in Oakland and as the client services coordinator at a community clinic.
 Amber holds a Master of Public Health degree from The George Washington University and a Bachelor of Arts from Pacific Lutheran University.
 She volunteers with Horton’s Kids and plays on a flag football team.
 One of Amber’s greatest accomplishments was teaching a class of 5th graders the choreography of Thriller.

 Desmond Riley, Director of Development.
 Desmond directs DC Appleseed’s fundraising outreach to foundations, individuals and corporate donors, as well as the organization’s annual fundraising event.
 He works closely with DC Appleseed’s Executive Director, Board, and accountant to ensure the financial health of the organization.
 Before joining the organization in 2004, Desmond worked for the Educational Fund to Stop Gun Violence as Public Affairs Director and Communications Director.
 In these capacities, he helped form the organization’s fundraising and media outreach.
 He is a graduate of the University of Virginia.
 Desmond likes to spend his weekends eating ethnic food at area restaurants, exercising, reading and cajoling his wife and kids to go on hikes.